pedrovgs/HaveANiceDayChromeExtension/README.md

 # Have a nice day - Chrome Extension [![Build Status](https://travis-ci.org/pedrovgs/HaveANiceDayChromeExtension.svg?branch=master)](https://travis-ci.org/pedrovgs/HaveANiceDayChromeExtension)

-Chrome extension to generate smiles thanks to [https://github.com/pedrovgs/HaveANiceDay](https://github.com/pedrovgs/HaveANiceDay)
+Chrome extension to generate smiles thanks to [https://github.com/pedrovgs/HaveANiceDay](https://github.com/pedrovgs/HaveANiceDay).

 Replace your new tab page with some different and friendly messages changing everyday.
-We hope this extension will make you smile at least once a day :smiley:
+We hope this extension will make you smile at least once a day :smiley:.

-You can install the extension [here](https://chrome.google.com/webstore/detail/have-a-nice-day/comofccfnmfabkebjbofiahfpbcejaen)
+You can install the extension [here](https://chrome.google.com/webstore/detail/have-a-nice-day/comofccfnmfabkebjbofiahfpbcejaen).

 ![screenshot](./art/screenshot.png)